“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” -Ralph Waldo Emerson

 They “get it” when I explain that branding is all about differentiating their value proposition from their job seeking competitors,

-As top-level executives, they know that branding is no longer optional . . . and that branding will help them land the job they want.
+They know that branding is no longer optional . . . and that branding will help them land the job they want.

 Suddenly, when they read the rich, brand-reinforcing content we’ve collaborated on, they’re afraid to go with it.